pmeier/torchvision-datasets-rework/transforms.md

 We already decided that the rework will remove transforms from datasets.
 This means we need to provide an alternative that offers a similarly easy interface for simple use cases, while still being flexible enough to handle complex use cases.
 Opposed to the upstream implementation, the new API will return a datapipe and each sample drawn from it will be a dictionary that holds the data.
 This means we cannot simply use `dataset.map(torchvision.transforms.HorizontalFlip)` without modification.

 This post outlines how I envision the dataset-transformation-interplay with the reworked dataset API.
+You can find a PoC implementation in the same PR.

 ## `Feature`'s of a dataset sample